 If it’s a long-term project rather than a move, once you’ve agreed to terms, I highly recommend setting up a trial period.
 If you work three sessions and then review, that gives you both a chance to confirm the fit is right.

-It also gives you the opportunity to discover that a different subcontractor is showing up each time and you don’t like that.
-Unless you do!
+It also gives you the opportunity to discover that a different subcontractor is showing up each time.
+Maybe you’re okay with that, maybe you’re not.

 It’s a lot like choosing a therapist.
 There are hundreds of them, all seemingly qualified.
 Who do you work with?
 The one you connect with who gets results.
 The one you’d find a way to pay for if they were twice as expensive because it just makes that much of a difference in your life.